SUSE/habootstrap-formula/README.md

    ```

 2. Customize the execution pillar file.
 Here an example of a pillar file for this formula with all of the options: [pillar.example](https://github.com/SUSE/habootstrap-formula/blob/master/pillar.example)
+The `pillar.example` can be found either as a link to the file in the master branch or a file in the file system at `/usr/share/salt-formulas/metadata/hana/pillar.example`.

 3. Set the execution pillar file.
 For that, modify the `top.sls` of the pillars (by default stored in `/srv/pillar`) including the `cluster` entry and copy your specific `cluster.sls` pillar file in the same folder.